 - Curry powder for the meat.
 I often use yellow powder, which contains turmeric, ginger, coriander, cumin, chili, and fenugreek.
-It’s hot but not too much so and that makes it perfect to serve to children.
+It’s hot but not too much so, and that makes it perfect for serving to children.

 Can you use other cuts?

 Definitely.
 You cake make curry chicken with quarters, thighs, or with breasts as well.
 Even with a whole bird.
 However, the cooking times will change accordingly.
 In all these cases, make sure the meat is cooked through.
 The best way to check that is with a meat thermometer; the internal temperature should be 74 degrees Celsius/ 165 degrees Fahrenheit (Amazon affiliate link).

 - Quarters or thighs will need 45 minutes to 1 hour (depending on size).
 Rub them with spices and place them in the oven from the very beginning together with the veggies.
 You can also try the Roasted Chicken Leg Quarters or the Sticky Honey Lime Thighs.